UniOfGreenwich/ELEE1147_Exercises/src/Learning_C/Learning_C.md

 ```

 ## Exersices
-To write the code for each of the following tasks, ~open this link and accept the task~.
-A C file has been created for each task; you only need to write the code for each one.
-Again, you can use either use VScode or Codepsaces on Github after accepting the task .

 ### Exercise-1: Even or Odd
 Create a program that checks whether a given integer is even or odd.
 Prompt the user to enter an integer, and then display a message indicating whether it's even or odd.